eslamfayad/terasic-de10-nano-kit/code-samples/fast-fourier-transform/fft-readme.md

 * Example Program 1: Uses the ARM\* CPU & NEON\* co-processor to perform the FFT calculation
 * Example Program 2: Uses the FFT hardware in the FPGA.

-There are many more variants of these examples, using different data sizes, and data sources (FFT RAM vs. CPU cache) in the src directory.
-There are also scripts for generating waveform plots of from the results data if you wish to experiment further.
+There are many variants of these examples, using different data sizes, and data sources (FFT RAM vs. CPU cache) in the src directory.
+There are also scripts for generating waveform sample data, and plotting the FFT results if you wish to experiment further.

+The program listed below below performs the FFT operation using the ARM CPU and NEON co-processor using data stored on the SD Card.

 ```
 neon32_256.c
 ```

-This program performs the FFT operation using the ARM CPU and NEON co-processor using data stored on the SD Card.
+The program listed below performs the FFT operation using the hardware accelerator and DMAs inside the FPGA using data stored on the SD Card.
+The input and output data pass through the Acceleration Coherency Port (ACP) of the processor's L2 cache.

 ```
 ffftdma_256.c
 ```

-This program performs the FFT operation using the hardware accelerator and DMAs inside the FPGA using data stored on the SD Card.
-The input and output data pass through the Acceleration Coherency Port (ACP) of the processor's L2 cache.

 *Please see the README files in the sandbox directory for more information.*